craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[genasi.png]]

 People with a heavy Genasi heritage find themselves in possession of an elemental biology.
-The origins of Genasi people on Alaturmen are relatively unknown - often each Genasi has their own story of travel or amnesia.
+The origins of Genasi people on Alaturmen are relatively unknown - often each Genasi has their own story - travel, exile, or amnesia are the most common answers to that question.

 - *Age* You do not age.
 - *Weight* You may weigh anywhere from 120 to 220 pounds.
 - You may be anywhere from 4 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
 - You gain your choice of the following, corresponding with the major Elemental Plane from which you or your ancestors hail;
-	- Those hailing from the Plane of Air gain the following;
+	- Those hailing from the **Plane of Air** gain the following;
 		- You gain a flying speed of 50 feet per round, though you cannot use this speed when you are wearing medium or heavy armor.
 		- You can hold your breath indefinitely while you’re not incapacitated.
-	- Those hailing from the Plane of Fire gain the following;
+	- Those hailing from the **Plane of Fire** gain the following;
 		- You have resistance to fire damage.
 		- You have a darkvision of 60 feet.
 		- You may cast the *hellish rebuke* spell without using a spell slot.
 Constitution is your spellcasting ability for this spell.
 You regain the use of this feature after a short rest.
 	- Those hailing from the Plane of Water gain the following;
 		- You have resistance to cold damage.
 		- You can communicate simple ideas with beasts that can breathe water.
 They can understand the meaning of your words, though you have no special ability to understand them in return.
-	- Those hailing from the Plane of Earth gain the following;
+	- Those hailing from the **Plane of Earth** gain the following;
 		- You have immunity against poison damage and the poisoned condition.
 		- Whenever you make an Intelligence (History) check related to the origin of stonework, you are considered to have expertise in the History skill.